jordanistan/DoggoMate/README.md

 :heavy_check_mark: Privacy Controls: Manage your account privacy settings to share your pet's profile and photos only with your desired audience.

-:dog: DoggoMate :dog: aims to create a supportive and engaging network of dog owners and pet-friendly establishments, making it easy to share your love for your furry friends, support local businesses, and enjoy quality time with your pet.